oguzgelal/SemanticJS/README.md

 Usage
 --------

-Before creating any ontologies, you should initialising the `Semant` object.
+Before creating any ontologies, you should start with initialising the `Semant` object.

 ```Javascript
 var semantics = new Semant();